Vedanta Limited: Products

 Copper: Vedanta limited operates the largest copper smelter In India, in Tuticorin.
 This contributes to nearly 50% of Vedanta Limited's profits.
 In early 2016, due to local protests related to environment pollution, the plant was temporarily shut down by the Tamil Nadu state government.
 Vedanta has contested these claims, stating that its gas emissions are well below the state norms and the emissions of 11 other neighboring industries.
 It has also stated that their plant does not pump any water into the sea, due to a change in the plant configuration after a previous (2013) complaints from the state government.

 Zinc-Lead-Silver: Zinc India business is owned and operated by Hindustan Zinc Limited (HZL).
 HZL owns and operates a fully integrated zinc-lead business.
 HZL is one of the world's largest integrated zinc-lead producers by volume.
 Sesa Sterlite owns 64.9% of the share capital of HZL, while the Government of India remains an equity partner and holds a 29.5% stake.
 HZL is listed on Indian stock exchanges (NSE and BSE).HZL's fully integrated zinc operations include five lead-zinc mines, one rock phosphate mine, four hydrometallurgical zinc smelters, two lead smelters, one lead-zinc smelter, four sulphuric acid plants, one silver refinery and six captive power plants at our Chanderiya, Dariba and Zawar facilities in the State of Rajasthan, processing and refining facilities for zinc at Haridwar and for zinc, lead and silver at Pantnagar, both in the State of Uttarakhand and in northern India.
 In FY 2013, these operations delivered 870,000 tonnes of mined zinc-lead metal-in-concentrate, and 802,000 tonnes of refined zinc and lead.

-Oil & Gas: Sesa Sterlite's Oil & Gas operations comprise the assets of Cairn India in India, Sri Lanka and South Africa.
-Cairn India is India's largest private-sector crude oil producer, contributing to over 25% of India's crude oil production.